 New Family Program

-With prenatal classes at hospitals cancelled, eligible members can access the New Family Program as an accredited alternative to in-hospital classes.
+Eligible members can access the New Family Program as an accredited alternative to in-hospital classes.
 The program includes online resources and telephone support, as well as mental health support if required.
-We've made this program available to more members during COVID-19.

 Hospital Substitute Treatment